foam-framework/foam/tutorial/todo/5-view.md

 }
 {% endhighlight %}

-This `factory_` syntax is commonly used in FOAM, for specifying a model and some default values to give to its properties.
+This `factory_` syntax is commonly used in FOAM, for declaratively specifying a model and some default values to give to its properties.

 We're configuring our browser, by overriding its default `listView` with a new
 one: a `DAOListView` of `TodoCitationView`s.